 Location: Berry College, Mount Berry

-During the 2018 season, the female also laid two eggs, both of which hatched.
+2017-2018: The pair had two eggs in January, both of which hatched.
 One eaglet fell from the nest and died.
-The remaining eaglet fledged on May 9.
+The remaining eaglet fledged May 9.

 - Watch on Berry’s website

 - Approach cam